pydio/cells-client/v2/README.md

 ⚠ Make sure to secure it as it grants access to the user resources!
 ```

-Note: if you have the Enterprise Distribution, you can also manage Personal Access Token via the web GUI:
+Note: if you have the Enterprise Edition, you can also manage Personal Access Token via the web GUI:

 - Go to `Cells Admin Console >> Identity Management >> People`
 - Edit the user you want to create a token for
 - Go to the `Personal Access Token` page.

-Then use environment variables (o gr the corresponding command flags) to pass connection information:
+Then use environment variables (or the corresponding command flags) to pass connection information:

 ```sh
 export CEC_URL=https://files.example.com
 export CEC_TOKEN=d-_-x3N8jg9VYegwf5KpKFTlYnQIzCrvbXHzS24uB7k.mibFBN2bGy3TUVzJvcrnUlI9UuM3-kzB1OekrPLLd4U
 ```

-Now you can directly talk to your server, for instance:
+You can now directly talk to your server, for instance:

 ```sh
 cec ls common-files
 ```

+> Note that environment variables take the precedence as soon as you have the `CEC_URL` variable defined.
+In such case please insure you have the necessary variables defined depending on your target authentication mode.

 ## Command Completion